brotkrueml/typo3-feed-generator/Documentation/API/Interfaces/ImageInterface.rst

 .. php:interface:: ImageInterface

+   Interface for an image.
+Used in Atom and RSS.

    .. php:method:: getUri()

       Get the URI of the image.
-Required for Atom and RSS.
+Required.

       :returntype: string